Andrei-Lapusteanu/Simple-CSharp-Client-Server/README.md

 # Functionality
 - Software allows starting a **local server** on a user defined **socket (IP + port)**
-- The **client handler** allows multiple concurrent connections to the server
+- The **client handler** allows multiple concurrent client connections to the server
-- Being a very simple implementation, client can connect, for example, using **PuTTY**, to the server
+- Being a very simple implementation, client can connect to the server, for example, using **PuTTY**, and the messages sent will appear inside the main text box
 - Messages from clients will appear in the text box
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MTk2NjYwMywtMTAyMTAzNTA0NF19
+eyJoaXN0b3J5IjpbLTQ3NzMwNTU2MSwtMTAyMTAzNTA0NF19
 -->